Notification of a Data Security Breach

 - A brief description of what the University is doing to investigate the breach, to mitigate harm to individuals, and to protect against further breaches

-- Contact information for further questions and assistance, including a toll-free telephone number, an email address, Website address, or postal address
+- Contact information for further questions and assistance, including a toll-free telephone number, an email address, website address, or postal address as appropriate

-The VP CIO determines the appropriate manner of notification—whether first-class mail, email, or substitute notice—as required under the law.
+The CISO determines the appropriate manner of notification—whether first-class mail, email, or substitute notice—as required under the law.

 - Review the notification.

 University Information Security reviews and approves all notifications prior to making notification.